yursha/howtos/browser-angularjs.md

 Scope is what separates controllers and directives that can communicate only via scope.
 Scope is created only thru directives.

 Scopes can progagate events in the tree in a top-down or bottom-up manner.

+The directive's template is requested before the scope is initialized.

 # Scope-producing directives
 - `ng-controller`